syntasso/kratix-docs/docs/main/05-reference/05-resource-requests/04-status.md

 ```

 Conditions can be used to by external systems to programmatically check when a
-resource requests pipeline has been completed.
+Resource Requests pipeline has been completed.
 Kubectl also has built-in support
 for waiting for a condition to be met.
 For example after creating a resource
 request a user can run the following to have the CLI wait for the pipeline to be
 completed: